NYC to use more non-police ‘ambassadors’ to urge distancing

 NEW YORK (AP) — After an outcry over racial disparities in New York City’s enforcement of social distancing, the mayor planned Sunday to double the ranks of non-police workers trying to persuade people to comply with the policy.

-The number of city workers deployed as “social distancing ambassadors” will soon grow from around 1,000 to 2,300, Mayor Bill de Blasio said.
+The number of city workers deployed as “social distancing ambassadors” will grow by next weekend from around 1,000 to 2,300, Mayor Bill de Blasio said.

-“More and more, the emphasis will be on a communicative” approach, the Democrat said.
+“More and more, the emphasis will be on a communicative, encouraging approach,” the Democrat said, while noting that enforcement through ticketing “will still be there when needed.”

 “The last thing we want to see is enforcement if there’s any other way to get the job done.”

 The city didn’t immediately have information on social distancing arrests or summonses, if any, over the weekend.
-De Blasio reiterated there have been relatively few but that they need to be issued “fairly and consistently in all communities.”
+De Blasio reiterated there have been relatively few — under 10 summonses a day citywide — but that enforcement needs to be done “fairly and consistently in all communities.”

 Criticism has arisen along with videos of violent arrests — including scenes of a police officer running at a black man and throwing him to the ground for mouthing off and an officer punching a man in the head as he lay pinned to a sidewalk — and statistics on the racial breakdown of police action taken in the name of curbing the spread of the COVID-19 virus.